antler/caribou-docs/resources/outline.md

 ```

 This non-localized version is actually part of the "global" locale, which is
 always present.
-The global locale also supplies values for instances that don't
+The "global" locale also supplies values for instances that don't
 have a value in the localized field.
 So until a specific value is given to the
 `quotation` for the "ql-QN" locale, it will inherit the value that exists in
-global.
+"global".
 This allows you to just override the content that needs to be
 overridden and provide, for instance, the same image in all locales except the
 specific ones that need their own image.